yeti-switch/doc/en/best-practices/troubleshooting.rst

 |

-It is recommended to use wireshark to analyze pcap traces.
+It is recommended to use `Wireshark <https://www.wireshark.org/>`_ to analyze pcap traces.

 .. note:: Traces are not captured by sniffer on network level but written by SEMS SIP stack by mirroring data sent and received to/from sockets.